lukaskubanek/OrderedDictionary/README.md

 #### ⚠️ Note About CocoaPods

 Although there is high demand for [CocoaPods](https://cocoapods.org) support, this method won't be officially supported by this library.
-Since I'm not using CocoaPods myself and since I think this method will be once replaced by the Swift Package Manager, I don't want to put any effort in maintaining official podspec.
-If you really want to include this library via CocoaPods, there is still a way by creating a custom podspec.
-See the last section of [this post](https://guides.cocoapods.org/syntax/podfile.html#pod).
+Since I'm not using CocoaPods myself and since I think this method will be once replaced by the Swift Package Manager, I don't want to put any effort in maintaining an official podspec.
+If you really want to include this library via CocoaPods, there is still a way by creating a custom podspec (see the last section of [this post](https://guides.cocoapods.org/syntax/podfile.html#pod)).

 ## Usage & Docs